cloudsoft/brooklyn-hyperledger/README.md

 This deployment is capable of creating multiple clusters of validating peer nodes across different locations, all members of the same Hyperledger Fabric.

-Note that this deployment requires multiple locations to be configured.

 * Go to [http://10.10.10.100:8081/](http://10.10.10.100:8081/) in your browser (the Cloudsoft AMP Console)
 * Click the "+ add application" button
 * Click the "Hyperledger Fabric Multi-cluster" tile